-Tertullian’s narrative originates from a dispute; not just an ordinary debate between two parties passionately reasoning and articulating their differences, but an incredibly intense, and most likely very hostile fight between a proselyte covert to Judaism and a gentile Christian.
-This was in fact so hostile that Tertullian says the truth became clouded.
+Tertullian’s narrative originates from a dispute; not just an ordinary debate between two people who were passionately reasoning and articulating their differences, but an incredibly intense, and most likely very hostile fight between a proselyte covert to Judaism and a gentile Christian.
+This was so hostile that Tertullian says the truth became clouded.
 In other words, their fight became personal.
 It was no longer a discussion about discovering God’s truth—iron sharpening iron.
 So what were these two men fighting over?
 Let’s find out.

 “It happened very recently a dispute was held between a Christian and a Jewish proselyte.
 Alternately with contentious cable they each spun out the day until evening.
 By the opposing din, moreover, of some partisans of the individuals, truth began to be overcast by a sort of cloud…” “For the occasion, indeed, of claiming Divine grace even for the Gentiles derived a pre-eminent fitness from this fact, that the man who set up to vindicate God's Law as his own was of the Gentiles, and not a Jew “of the stock of the Israelites (Tertullian).”

 Sadly, these men were fighting to demonstrate that the other person was not worthy of God’s grace (emphasis added).
-They were also arguing whether or not the gentiles were subject to God’s Mosaic Law as an additional requirement for salvation.
+They were also arguing whether the Gentiles were subject to God’s Mosaic Law as an additional requirement for salvation.

-Tertullian now adds his own personal conclusion to the argument:
+Tertullian now adds his conclusion to the argument:

 “Although we have God Himself as an adequate engager and faithful promiser, in that He promised to Abraham that “in his seed should be blest all nations of the earth;” and that out of the womb of Rebecca “two peoples and two nations were about to proceed,”—of course those of the Jews, that is, of Israel; and of the Gentiles, that is ours.
 Each, then, was called a people and a nation; lest, from the nuncupative appellation, any should dare to claim for himself the privilege of grace.
 For God ordained “two peoples and two nations” as about to proceed out of the womb of one woman (Tertullian).”

-Tertullian is responding to what he perceives as Israel’s pride against the gentiles, i.e. their separateness and unique qualities he perceives they hold under the Law of Moses.
-His response however only demonstrates his own pride, what I call “the pride of the gentiles.”
+Tertullian is responding to what he perceives as Israel’s pride against the Gentiles, i.e., their separateness and unique qualities he perceives they hold under the Law of Moses.
+His response, however, only demonstrates his pride, what I call “the pride of the Gentiles.”
 In doing so, he declares the church and Israel are deliberately on God’s part, separate entities.
 As Paul said, he has somehow become “wise in his own opinion” (Romans 11:25).

 But unfortunately Tertullian goes much deeper with his argument: